FREE TO START · iOS

 Same depth at $2,400.

 Same NHTSA queries.
 Same forum grounding.
 Same anchor math.
 Same six-section report.
-The price of the car doesn't change the price of the mistake — a $20 misread on a $2,000 car is still $20 lost.
+The price of the car doesn't change the price of the mistake.
+A $20 misread on a $2,000 car is still $20 lost.

 Heads-up: report depth scales with how much a model is documented online.
 Mainstream Toyota / Honda / Ford get the deepest reports.
 Niche imports are still useful but lighter on known-issue specifics.